Spring 2018 - Spring 2019 : Construction in coordination with other major projects in the area.

 - Program delivery: ensuring continued animation and vibrancy of the civic centre by balancing events and festivals with opportunities for casual use programming.
 Continue working with existing and new festival, events and partnerships, and continue development and execution of City-run events.

-- Renewal projects:
+- Rehabilitation projects:

 - Continue to enhance aesthetics (unified look through consistent garbage cans, benches, bistro tables and chairs, umbrellas, and so on).